rust-lang/book/nostarch/chapter18.md

 update the code inside one of the state objects to change its rules or perhaps add more state objects.

-First we’re going to implement the state pattern in a more traditional object-oriented way, then we’ll use an approach that’s a bit more natural in Rust.
+First, we’re going to implement the state pattern in a more traditional object-oriented way.
+Then, we’ll use an approach that’s a bit more natural in Rust.
 Let’s dig in to incrementally implement a blog post workflow using the state pattern.